Chapter 5 R Coding Basics

 y <- 12

 The code above returns the object 'y' not found error because we’re adding + 1 to y which hasn’t been created yet, it’s created on the next line.
 These errors also pop up when you edit your code without clearing your workplace.
 All variables created in a session are stored in the working environment so you can call them, even if you change your code.
 This means you can accidentally reference a variable that isn’t reproduced in the latest iteration of your code.
-Consequently, a good practice is to frequently clear your work-space using the ‘broom’ button in the environment pane.
+Consequently, a good practice is to frequently clear your work-space using the ‘broom’ button in the Environment pane.
 This will help you to ensure the code you’re writing is organized in the correct order; see Saving R Markdown for why this is important.

 Data types refer to how data is stored and handled by and in R. This can get complicated quickly, but we’ll focus on the most common types here so you can get started on your work.
 Firstly, here are the data types you’ll likely be working with:

-• numeric is any real or decimal number such as 2, 3.14, 6.022e23.
+• numeric: any real or decimal number such as 2, 3.14, 6.022e23.

 • integer such as 2L, note the ‘L’ tells R this is an integer.

 Sometimes R will misinterpret a value as the wrong data type.
 This can hamper your work as you can’t do arithmetic on a string!
-So let’s look at some helpful functions to test the data type of a value in R, and how to fix it.

 x <- "6"